learnbyexample/cli-computing/cli_computing.md

 books.txt  outing.txt
 ```

 Often you'd want to list only specific files or directories based on some criteria, file extension for example.
 The shell provides a matching technique called **globs** or **wildcards**.
-Some simple examples are shown below (see [wildcards](#wildcards) section for more details).
+Some simple examples are shown below (see the [wildcards](#wildcards) section for more details).

 `*` is a placeholder for zero or more characters: